MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-B-Regulations-Under-Federal-Power-Act/part-33-Applications-Under-Federal-Power-Act-Section-203/section-33.1.md

 (i) The names of all parties to the transaction;

-(ii) Identification of the pre- and post-transaction voting security holdings (and percentage ownership) in the public utility held by the acquirer and its associate or affilate companies;
+(ii) Identification of the pre- and post-transaction voting security holdings (and percentage ownership) in the public utility held by the acquirer and its associate or affiliate companies;

 (iii) The date the transaction was consummated;